Tom32i/portfolio-old/src/Resources/data/article/events-part-1.md

 By structuring an application like that, the code handling orders would be very coupled to the one responsible for notifications.

-Altough this two concerns are _linked_, they should not be _coupled_.
+Although these two concerns are _linked_, they should not be _coupled_.
 This will make an application difficult to maintain and to evolve.

 ## Events to the rescue

-Events are messages that link actions to consequences in your application while keeping them __independant__.
+Events are messages that link actions to consequences in your application while keeping them __independent__.

 Dispatching an event is identifying a meaningful domain action.
 The event provides an entry point for every consequence that reacts to this action.